 The Specialized Minor in Commerce for Humanities students is administered by the DeGroote School of Business.
 A maximum of 30 students will be admitted each year to this Specialized Minor.

-- For admission, Humanities students (Level 1) must complete an application for admission to the Minor by using the Service Request function in the Student Centre in Mosaic during the Program/Plan Selection process in April.
+- For admission, Humanities students (Level 1) must complete an application for admission to the Minor by using the Service Request function in the Student Centre in Mosaic by April 30.

-- Students must also be admitted to a Single Honours B.A. in one of the following programs: Art History, Classics, Cognitive Science of Language, Communication Studies, English and Cultural Studies, French, History, Justice, Political Philosophy and Law, Linguistics, Multimedia, Philosophy, or Theatre & Film Studies.
+- Students must also be admitted to a Single Honours B.A. in one of the following programs: Art History, Classics, Communication Studies, English, French, History, Justice, Political Philosophy and Law, Linguistics, Multimedia, Philosophy, or Theatre & Film Studies.

-- Students seeking the Specialized Minor in Commerce for Humanities must have completed ECON 1B03, and one of MATH 1M03 or ECON 1BB3 .
+- Students seeking the Specialized Minor in Commerce for Humanities must have completed ECON 1B03 with a grade of at least B-, and one of MATH 1M03 or ECON 1BB3 .

 - Students must have a Grade Point Average of at least 6.0 to be considered for entry into the Minor.

 - Students planning to apply to the accelerated MBA program at McMaster must take the following courses and meet all other admission criteria.

 33 units total